lehigh-university-libraries/linderman/README.md

 ├── sentence-transformer-service
 ```

-If you need to make edits to the dockerfile on a specific app (e.g. installing a new pip dependency), you can build the docker image for your app to get the dependency installed with
+If you need to make edits to the dockerfile on a specific app (e.g. installing a new pip dependency), you can build the docker image for your app to get the dependency installed with. e.g.

 ```
+cd /path/to/linderman
 docker compose up --build shelf-reading -d
 ```

-## Initial bootstrapping (stage/production)
+## Initial bootstrapping on SET managed stage/production VMs)

 ```
 cd /opt